There Is Sex After Breast Cancer

 Related Media: Breast Reconstruction

-Many people express concern about sexual issues while they are undergoing cancer treatment.
-Having an open mind and understanding that changes will occur will help you handle with them as they come up during the course of your treatment.
+Many people express concern about sexual issues while they are undergoing breast cancer treatment.
+Understanding that changes will occur will help you handle them as they come up during the course of your treatment.
 No matter if you are undergoing treatment for breast cancer or are recently diagnosed, you may want information on sexual issues that you are facing now or that you are concerned about for the future.